 - Removal of vast areas of old bitumen and the construction of new roads and parking areas;

-- Restoration of heritage stone walls and construction of new retaining walls to increase the amount of useable open space;
+- Restoration of heritage stone walls and construction of new retaining walls to increase the amount of usable open space;

 - Installation of new paths, sandstone seating walls, bench seats, picnic tables, drinking fountain and bicycle racks;